BrookeHeck/github.io-reading-notes-/notes301/class-03.md

 ## How to Pass Functions Between Components
 1. In the video, what is the first step that the developer does to pass functions between components?

+    In the video, the first thing that he did was create a function in the App class that will be passed down to the child component in the render function.

 2. In your own words, what does the increment function do?

+    The increment function creates an array within that scope and use map to loop through the people array created in the constructor.
+If the name passed to the increment function matches one of the names in the people array, then the counter is incremented for that specific person.
+The updated array returned by the map function is used to update the state array.

 3. How can you pass a method from a parent component into a child component?

+    It is passed the same way any other prop is passed.
+You give the prop a key name and then set it equal to the function created in that class.

 5. How does the child component invoke a method that was passed to it from a parent component?

+    You can invoke that function by call this.props. and then the name that the prop was given in the parent component.

 ## Things I want to learn more about